Do You Need an Outside Bookkeeper?

 There are three options for hiring bookkeeping:

-- work with a company that only does bookkeeping or
+2. Work with a company that only does bookkeeping

 Each approach has pros and cons:

-- A freelance bookkeeper is the most affordable but may not be available when you need them.
+1. A freelance bookkeeper is the most affordable, but they may not be available when you need them.

-- Online bookkeeping solutions connect you with a stable of bookkeepers (who may be overseas).
-This will usually be a no-frills, completely-virtual relationship.
+3. Online bookkeeping solutions connect you with a stable of bookkeepers who may be located anywhere in the world.

 Whoever you choose, make sure they will be available when you need them, capable of communicating in layman’s terms, and able to protect your data from a cyberattack.